FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part3.md

 <!-- Screenshot of the Precision section -->

 Since these quantities are new and might not be commonly known, the emphasis is placed here on their definitions, as well as, the bare minimum of theoretical knowledge required to handle them.
-There are also a couple example instructions guiding you to find a specific entry or put the data to use in a notebook.
+There are also a couple example instructions guiding you to a specific entry or for downloading processed data into a notebook.
 Also watch out for the boxes with a pencil sign.
 They delve deeper into some topics that are too tangential for the tutorial.

 ## Reciprocal space

 In periodic systems, the most universal numerical parameter is the integration of the reciprocal, or k-space, and its sampling.
-Since most times, the sampling points are spaced at fixed intervals, one can define a homogeneous _k-density_
+With the sampling points often being spaced at fixed intervals, one can define a homogeneous _k-density_
 $= \frac{\text{no. k-points}}{||\text{k-lattice vector}||}$.
-As the k-density ramps up, the Bloch wave function converges. <!-- phrase better -->
+As the k-density ramps up, the Bloch wavefunction converges. <!-- phrase better -->
 Note that each dimension has its own k-density, which do not have to coincide.
 To ensure that NOMAD users obtain data that meets their convergence needs, **k-line density** only shows the lowest value.